Mohammad Shahabuddin (Indian politician): Political career

-In the early 1990s, Shahabuddin came into the political limelight, joining the Janata Dal youth wing under Lalu Prasad Yadav.
+In the early 1990s, Shahabuddin came into the political limelight, joining the Janata Dal (JD) youth wing under Lalu Prasad Yadav.
 He won the 1990 and 1995 elections to the Vidhan Sabha (state legislative assembly), and was elected to the Lok Sabha in 1996 on the JD ticket, after which he grew in stature.

 With Lalu Prasad holding sway over the then state government of Bihar, and the formation of the Rashtriya Janata Dal in 1997, Shahabuddin's power increased dramatically.

 A report by the People's Union for Civil Liberties in 2001 states: